FRRouting/frr/doc/user/filter.rst

    With this command, the IP prefix list sequential number is displayed.
    This is the default behavior.

-.. index:: no ip prefix-list sequence-number
+.. index:: ip prefix-list sequence-number
 .. clicmd:: no ip prefix-list sequence-number

    With this command, the IP prefix list sequential number is not